mmtk/mmtk-core/tools/README.md

 MMTk uses Rust `Mutex`, e.g., in allocation slow paths for synchronization, and this tool can be useful to measure the contention in these parts of code.

-The time unit is ns / 256.
+The time unit is 256ns.

 Sample output:
 ```